RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 msgstr[0] "Une personne attend ce livre." msgstr[1] "%(n)s personnes attendent ce livre."
 ```
+The top of the file declares the number of different plural forms for the language since this varies widely among languages.
+There is more information on plural forms support here: https://www.gnu.org/software/gettext/manual/html_node/Plural-forms.html

 #### HTML i18n
-For when you want to render links inside text; you should try to avoid this where possible because it requires the translator to copy the HTML exactly—but sometimes you can't avoid it.
+For when you want to include links in text; you should try to avoid this where possible because it requires the translator to copy the HTML exactly—but sometimes you can't avoid it.
 Note you _should not_ split up the sentence; it might not make sense in other languages.
 (Note the `:` before the `_`!
 That's what makes it render raw HTML.)

 ```html
 $:_('By saving a change to this wiki, you agree that your contribution is given freely to the world under <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank" title="This link to Creative Commons will open in a new window">CC0</a>.
 Yippee!')
 ```

 This sentence however _can_ be represented without i18n-ing the HTML by using python template strings: